Half flower, beach naupaka

-Large, bushy shrub to 5 m (16 ft) tall, often forming dense hemispherical mounds.
+Habit: Large, bushy shrub up to 16 ft. tall, often forming dense hemispherical mounds.

-Simple, closely alternate, crowded at stem tips; blades thick, shiny green, wider near tips, to 21 cm (8.3 in) long; glabrous to hairy on both sides, margins revolute, light green becoming yellow with age; leaf axils with tufts of pale hairs.
+Leaves: Simple, closely alternate, crowded at stem tips; blades thick, shiny green, wider near tips, to 8.3 inches long; glabrous to hairy on both sides, margins revolute, light green becoming yellow with age; leaf axils with tufts of pale hairs.

 Flowers: White to pale lilac, several in short clusters at leaf axils; 5 petals, partially fused, split to base on upper side so that petal lobes spread fanlike into a lower lip.